-On May 7, 2020, New York Governor Andrew Cuomo issued Executive Order 202.28 (the "Order"), which modified an earlier executive order by (among other things) extending moratoria on tenant evictions and mortgage foreclosures, waiving late fees for delinquent rent payments by residential tenants, and allowing residential tenants who face financial hardship on account of COVID-19 to apply security deposits to rent obligations.
-A follow-on to the Abandonment of Leases and Abatement of Rent During the Coronavirus Pandemic memorandum issued March 23, 2020 and UPDATE: New York State Legislature Considers Bill Affecting Certain Rents and Mortgage Payments During the Coronavirus Pandemic issued March 25, 2020, this alert briefly summarizes those provisions in the Order.
+On May 7, 2020, New York Governor Andrew Cuomo issued Executive Order 202.281 (the "Order"), which modified an earlier executive order2 by (among other things) extending moratoria on tenant evictions and mortgage foreclosures, waiving late fees for delinquent rent payments by residential tenants, and allowing residential tenants who face financial hardship on account of COVID-19 to apply security deposits to rent obligations.
+A follow-on to the Abandonment of Leases and Abatement of Rent During the Coronavirus Pandemic memorandum issued March 23, 2020 and UPDATE: New York State Legislature Considers Bill Affecting Certain Rents and Mortgage Payments During the Coronavirus Pandemic issued March 25, 2020, this alert briefly summarizes those provisions in the Order.3

-- State of New York, Executive Chamber, Executive Order 202, Declaring a Disaster Emergency in the State of New York, March 7, 2020.
+- State of New York, Executive Chamber, Executive Order 202.28, Continuing Temporary Suspension and Modification of Laws Relating to the Disaster Emergency, May 7, 2020. - State of New York, Executive Chamber, Executive Order 202, Declaring a Disaster Emergency in the State of New York, March 7, 2020.
 This order has been modified a number of times since it was first issued. - While the Order states that the measures implemented therein are made effective through June 6, 2020, it expressly contemplates that a number of those measures (though not the security deposit measures discussed herein) will remain in effect beyond such date.